qiskit-community/community.qiskit.org/content/events/finland-unconference.md

 ---
 title: Qiskit Research Unconference
-dates: Dates December 11-14, 2019
+dates: 25–29 March 2020
-tagline: Bringing together the Qiskit community
+tagline: Bringing Together the Qiskit Research Community
-description: Add your description here
+description: in Lapland, Findland
 background: finland-unconference
 nav:
   - text: Location
     goTo: '#location'
   - text: Agenda
     goTo: '#agenda'
+  - text: Seminars
+    goTo: '#seminar-schedule'
   - text: Code of Conduct
     goTo: '#code-of-conduct'
 ---

-## What is Qiskit Camp?
+## What is a Qiskit Research Unconference?

+Qiskit Research Unconferences are participant-driven events that catalyze group research projects.
+The event forms around the ideas and work of the participants, with an emphasis on collaboration and motivation.

-Qiskit Camps are an immersive experience that consists of training sessions, deep technical talks, and a hackathon alongside the Qiskit core development team.
-At Qiskit Camp, attendees can collaborate with both quantum researchers and computer scientists to connect with the larger global quantum community.
+At a Qiskit Research Unconference attendees can collaborate with both quantum researchers and the Qiskit core development team.

-2019 Qiskit Camp Africa will be hosted near Johannesberg, South Africa from 11-14 December.
+The 2020 Qiskit Research Unconference will be hosted in Lapland, Findland from 25–29 of March.
 Invitations will be distributed prior to the event.

-Attendees that are new to Qiskit, or simply want to increase their proficiency in quantum computing should attend the week-long [Quantum Computing Summer School](http://www.wits.ac.za/quantum-computing/summer-school/) at Wits University from December 2-11 immediately preceding Qiskit Camp.
+Attendees that are new to Qiskit or want to learn more about current research applications of the open-source software should attend the optional seminars at Aalto University on March 24 immediately preceding the Unconference.

 ## Location

-Qiskit Camp Africa will take place at the Kwa Maritane Bush Lodge (https://www.legacyhotels.co.za/hotels/kwa-maritane-bush-lodge).
-The Kwa Maritane is located in the Pilanesberg National Park on the slopes of a 2-billion-year-old volcano, and is a wildlife refuge.
+The  2020 Qiskit Research Unconference will take place at the Star Arctic Hotel (https://stararctichotel.com/).
+The Star Arctic Hotel is located in Saariselkä, Finland, and is a gateway to the trails and ski areas of mountainous Urho Kekkonen National Park.

+Transportation to and from Helsinki, Finland via plane will be provided by IBM.

-<iframe src="https://www.google.com/maps/embed?pb=!1m18!1m12!1m3!1d2387.41265024288!2d27.144590812282576!3d-25.33368849087539!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!3m3!1m2!1s0x1ebc2b59a4c3c811%3A0xfc839400fe45015f!2sKwa+Maritane+Bush+lodge!5e0!3m2!1sen!2sus!4v1562184701364!5m2!1sen!2sus" width="100%" height="450" frameborder="0" style="border:0" allowfullscreen></iframe>
+<iframe src="https://www.google.com/maps/embed?pb=!1m14!1m12!1m3!1d3199381.888211925!2d23.103288301659937!3d66.94925747979477!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!5e0!3m2!1sen!2sus!4v1576089938665!5m2!1sen!2sus" width="600" height="450" frameborder="0" style="border:0;" allowfullscreen=""></iframe>

 ## Agenda
+Check back soon for more details

+### March 24
+-	Seminars at Aalto University (Optional)

-### December 11
+### March 25
--	10:00 - 12:30 Registration & Optional Johannesburg Lab Activities
--	12:30 Shuttles Depart
+-	Depart for Saariselkä,Finland
--	16:00 Arrival & Check In at Kwa Maritane Venue
+- Arrival & Check In at Star Arctic Hotel
--	18:00 Welcome Reception & Dinner
+-	Welcome Reception & Dinner

-### December 12
+### March 26
--	8:00 Breakfast
+- Breakfast
+-	Idea Share
--	9:00 Team Formation
+- Lunch
--	10:00 Hackathon Begins
+-	Unconference Begins
+-	Dinner

+### March 27
+- Breakfast
+- Unconference Continues
+- Lunch
+- Dinner

-### December 13
+### March 28
--	8:00 Breakfast
+- Breakfast
--	9:00 Hackathon Continues
+- Unconference Continues
+- Lunch
--	15:00 Project Presentations
+- Project Presentations
--	18:00 Award Ceremony
--	19:00 Celebration Dinner
+- Celebration Dinner

-### December 14
+### March 29
--	10:00 Shuttle # 1 Departure from Kwa Maritane Venue
--	15:00 Shuttle # 2 Departure from Kwa Maritane
+- Morning Departure to Helsinki
+- Afternoon Departure to Helsinki

-_(People are welcome to extend the trip at their own expense)_
+_(Attendees are welcome to extend their trip at their own expense)_

+## Seminar Schedule

+On Tuesday, March 24 we will host several seminars at Aalto University near Helsinki, Finland.
+Attendance is optional.
+These seminars will cover Qiskit tutorials as well as previous research applications of Qiskit.

+Lodinging in Helsinki is at your own expense.
+Check back soon for a list of suggested lodging.

+_(List of Speakers Coming Soon)_

 ## Code of Conduct